KenLagoni/OpenHD-LTE/README.md

 - The Groundstation must be able to share the videostream with OSD via TCP RTSP protocol.

 # Hardware (Drone side):
+For instructions on how to setup air side see [here](https://github.com/KenLagoni/OpenHD-LTE/tree/main/air).
 This is the list of the setup im currently working on:
 ![Air-side setup1](images/air-outside-setup.png)
 ![Air-side setup2](images/air-open-setup.png)